Falkland Islands holidays overview

 Small group2021: 25 Oct, 6 Nov, 2022: 25 Oct, 2 Nov

-Best time to go to the Falkland Islands
+Best time to go on holiday to the Falklands

 Most people visit as part of a once-in-a-lifetime trip to Antarctica, meaning that shipping schedules usually dictate the best time to visit the Falkland Islands.
 That’s November to March generally, when the ice breaks up enough to let ships through.
 For wildlife watching, these are great months to visit.
 Elephant seal pups are a big attraction in October and November, and baby penguins are prolific around December and January.
 As nature’s needs must, young seals and penguins attract orcas and other cetaceans for feeding time.
 Max temperatures between December and February are 15-28°C, dipping to between 0-5°C in the southern winter.